-Joyce Liporace, MD of Great Valley Neurological Associates, has been the chairperson for the Women’s Conference since it’s inception in 1999.
+Joyce Liporace, MD has been the chairperson for the Women’s Conference since it’s inception in 1999.
 Michael Sperling, MD, Director of the Jefferson Comprehensive Epilepsy Center, Thomas Jefferson University Hospital, was the chairperson of the first Men’s Conference in 2010.

 Dr. Liporace’s session on Pregnancy & Epilepsy: